megaproaktiv/labs/readme.md

 ## AMI search results

-If the template references an AMI, you have to replace it.
+If the template references an AMI, it is automatically set

-from
+Example:

 ```yaml
   AWSAmiId: